 4. Technology Decision Area

-Based on the decisions you made in all previous areas, it is time to work with your Technology teams to decide what technology is needed at each layer to deliver the final solution.
-The key here is not to choose the technology yourself but to provide your Engineering team the information and requirements they need to choose the best technical solutions.
+Based on your decisions in all previous areas, it is time to work with your Technology teams to decide what technology is needed at each layer to deliver the final solution.
+The key here is not to choose the technology yourself but to provide your Engineering team with the information and requirements they need to choose the best technical solutions.

 Together with Engineering, you’ll identify which sensors, device hardware, and device software are needed.
 You’ll design a communications topology and decide on communications protocols.

 You’ll work with your team to choose a cloud platform based on data needs and performance requirements.
-And you’ll decide on the form factors of your cloud applications that best fit your user’s needs.
+You’ll also decide on the form factors of your cloud applications that best fit your users’ needs.

 Related posts: